avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo/QUICKSTART.md

 on the terminal to trigger the device to respond.
 * Next, we need to configure the Server CA certificate.
 The command will expect the certificate to be pasted along with the BEGIN and END lines.
-If this process is successful, a log line will print like *Success: Certificate loaded to label: 'root_ca_cert'*.
+If this process is successful, a log line will print *Success: Certificate loaded to label: 'root_ca_cert'*.
 Ignore the "Could not open" warnings on the screen during the process.
 Run the following command and paste the
 [Starfield Root CA G2 Certificate](#Starfield-Root-CA-G2) below
 at the ">" prompt:
   * pki import cert root_ca_cert
-* To generate the device's X509 credentials, we will need to generate a private key and a self-signed certificate based on the public key that's also generated internally in the step above.
+* To generate the device's X509 credentials, we will need to generate a private key and a self-signed certificate based on the public/private key pair that's also generated internally.
 Enter the following commands:
   * pki generate key
   * pki generate cert
-* Capture the certificate output of the pki generate cert command along with BEGIN CERTIFICATE and END CERTIFICATE lines and paste it into a file that we will upload during device creation.
+* Capture the certificate output of the pki generate cert command along with BEGIN CERTIFICATE and END CERTIFICATE lines and paste it into a file that we will upload during IoTConnect device setup below.
 * You can always obtain the same generated certificate by executing **pki export cert tls_cert** at the command prompt.
 * Keep the terminal application open.
 We will need it again to configure the device connection details.